 “As an industry, I think that we need to control this.
 We need to deliver what we want as a society, as a business and for our customers and using the best bits of these AI components,” concludes David Naylor.

 Key Takeaways for Implementing Customer Service AI

 We have brought you several perspectives on the future of customer service AI within this article.
-So let’s finish with three key takeaways:
+So let’s finish with some key takeaways: